Binance Market Update (2022-11-09)

 Binance

-The global cryptocurrency market cap now stands at $0.89T, down by -9.58% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.85T, down by -12.36% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include TWT, PAXG, and TRX, up by 3%, 3%, and 1%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include BNX, PAXG, and GHST, up by 0%, -0%, and -3%, respectively.

 Top stories of the day: